 A typical use of fractional ticks is to approximate continuous or curved motion.
 See, for example, the GasLab models in the Models Library (under Chemistry & Physics).
 These models calculate the exact time at which a future event is to occur, then advance the tick counter to exactly that time.

 Colors

 NetLogo represents colors in different ways.
 A color can be number in the range 0 to 140, with the exception of 140 itself.
-Below is a chart showing the range of such colors you can use in NetLogo.
+Below is a chart showing the range of such NetLogo colors.